 Researching and comparing rates at financial institutions before borrowing money is a typical step when looking for a loan.
 You may be presented with interest rates and annual percentage rates (APRs) of current loan programs being offered by the institution.

-If you want to save money, you might shop around for the best interest-bearing account.
+On the other hand, when it comes to saving money, you might shop around for the best interest-bearing account.
 In that case, you’ll likely be given the interest rate for an account, along with the annual percentage yield (APY).

 If you deposited money into an interest-bearing account, then you would earn an annual percentage yield on those dollars.
 The APY calculation takes into account the interest rate being offered, and then factors in any account fees and costs, as well as whether the financial institution offers simple interest or compounded interest—if the latter, then it also matters how often the financial institution compounds that interest—perhaps monthly or quarterly.

 If the bank offers simple interest, then the interest is simply calculated on the principal balance.
 If, for example, you invested $10,000 at an interest rate of 1.5%, at the end of the year, you’d earn $150.

 Compound interest, meanwhile, is interest calculated on the principal, plus any accrued interest—so, when compound interest is paid, it includes interest paid on interest.

 Switching gears, when you borrow money from an institution and are quoted an annual percentage rate, this figure factors in the interest rate charged, along with fees and costs, but compounded interest is not part of the APR calculation.

 One of the key differences in how APY and APR are calculated, then, is that one takes compounded interest into account, while the other one doesn’t.

 APY provides a picture of what you would earn on a deposit-based, interest-earning account over a period of one year.

 The actual formula for APY calculation is as follows: (1 + r/n)ⁿ – 1.